IanMitchell/interaction-kit/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here!
 The more you give, the faster it will be for us to help.

+**How does this increase our chances of an iCrawl Acquisition?**
+Please explain how this will increase our relative value to iCrawl in order to further our goal of acquisition